 - Vacation, Sick and Holiday Pay: Vacation and holiday pay can also be divided in a divorce.
 It is recommended the parties estimate the value of the hours accumulated based on the spouses’ pay rate and divide by an agreement to be included in the Divorce Settlement Agreement.
 This is more of an issue for highly paid executives that may have very significant value in their accumulated paid leave.

 - Photographs and Home Videos: Personal and home videos and photographs can also be a divorce asset.
 With modern technology photographs, films and digital media can easily be copied.
 But because they are also considered property, and are considered irreplaceable in most instances, we strongly recommend the parties come to an agreement in writing regarding photographs and home videos.
+Usually the agreement will include a provision for the parties to share and provide copies of the photographs and home videos.

 - Collections: Art, coins, stamp, memorabilia, automobiles, antique furniture, firearms, and other types of collections should not be forgotten.
 Not all, but many collections can be very valuable and subject to equitable division in a divorce.
 Most collections of significant value will need an expert to appraise the value for the parties.